Eytan414/developer.chrome.com/site/en/docs/extensions/mv3/manifest/web_accessible_resources/index.md

 These resources would then be available in a webpage via the URL `chrome-extension://[PACKAGE ID]/[PATH]`, which can be generated with the [extension.getURL][1] method.
-Allowlisted resources are served with appropriate [CORS][2] headers, so they're available via mechanisms like XHR.
+Allow listed resources are served with appropriate [CORS][2] headers, so they're available via mechanisms like XHR.

 A navigation from a web origin to an extension resource will be blocked unless the resource is